Lesson 2 - Conditional, Functions, User-input and Errors

 Command-Line programs

-Sooner or later we will want to use our program in a pipeline or run it in a shell script to process thousands of data files.
+Sooner or later we might want to use our program in a pipeline or run it in a shell script to process thousands of data files.
 In order to do that in an efficient way, we need to make our programs work like other Unix command-line tools.
 For example, we may want a program that reads a dataset and prints the average inflammation per patient.

 If you remember from the first lesson, it can be used either interactively in the terminal, or by writing a shell script (a file that contains shell commands) and running it.